mozilla/addon-sdk/packages/api-utils/docs/unit-test.md

 <api name="assertObject">
 @method
-  Ensures that a is an object.
+  Ensures that `a` is an object.
 A function, string, or number will fail.

 @param a {value}
-  A value
+  A value.

 @param [message] {string}
   The test is marked as passing or failing depending on the result, logging